 In 2017, National Day Calendar® began celebrating each state in the order they entered the union starting the week of Independence Day and ending with Hawaii.
 We highlight a small part of each states’ history, foods and the people who make up the state.
 Many states have their own state celebrations, and National Day Calendar’s observances in no way replace them.
 There’s so much more to explore, we can’t help but celebrate our beautiful country even more!

 NATIONAL KANSAS DAY

 Railroads brought rapid settlement to the territory and with it the divisive decision for citizens regarding statehood.
 Would Kansas be free or slave?
-The debates turned so vicious, the territory earned the name “Bleeding Kansas” before entering the union as the 34th state and free.
+The debates turned so vicious, the territory earned the name “Bleeding Kansas” before entering the union on January 29, 1861, as the 34th state and free.

 With the railroads, ranching, livestock, and agriculture grew.
 The verdant, fertile soil of the Kansas farmland made the state the Breadbasket of the World.